What Does A Favorite Drink Of Regency Era Gentlemen Have to Do With The Great Comet of 1811?

 The Great Comet of 1811, as drawn by William Henry Smith.
 Curtesy of Wikimedia.

 In March of 1811, the Flaugergues comet began its trek across the sky in the Northern Hemisphere.
-Although the comet was visible to astronomers for 17 months, during September and October of that year, it was visible to the naked eye.
-Accounts of the time describe the comet as illuminating the night sky and at one point it exceeded the diameter of the sun.
+Although the comet was visible to astronomers for 17 months, during September and October of that year it was visible to everyone with the naked eye.
+Accounts of the time say the comet illuminated the night sky and at one point, it exceeded the diameter of the sun.
+That had to have been such an awesome sight!

-And in case you’re curious which brandy the Earl of Hartwick favors in my upcoming book An Unexpected Countess, it’s an 1811 Croizet B. Léon cognac, which currently is selling for €25,000 for one bottle.
+In case you’re curious which brandy Hart favors in AN UNEXPECTED COUNTESS, it’s an 1811 Croizet B. Léon cognac, which recently sold for €25,000 for one bottle.

 Screen Shot 2016-08-01 at 11.26.55 AM